viniciu21/Empirical_analysis/README.md

 # Empirical_analysis

- empirical analysis linear search and binary search
+Empirical analysis for linear and binary searches algorithm.